zachwhaley/fin/README.md

 Short for Griffin and pronounced Finn

-fin is a simply made unix shell written in C
+fin is a simply made Unix shell written in C

 ## What You Need